KernelTuner/kernel_tuner/doc/source/design.rst

 At the top we have the kernel code and the Python script that tunes it, which uses any of the main functions exposed in the user interface.

+The strategies are responsible for iterating over and searching through the search space.
+The default strategy is ``brute_force``, which iterates over all valid kernel configurations in the search space.
+``random_sample`` simply takes a random sample of the search space.
+More advanced strategies currently implemented in Kernel Tuner are ``minimize``, ``basinhopping``, and differential evolution (``diff_evo``).
+How to use these is explained in the :doc:`user-api`, see the options ``strategy`` and ``method``.

-The runners are responsible for iterating over the search space.
-The default runner is the sequential brute force runner, which does exactly what its name says.
-It iterates over the entire search space with a single sequential Python process.
-Random Sample simply takes a random sample of the search space.
+The runners are responsible for compiling and benchmarking the kernel configurations selected by the strategy.
+The default runner is the sequential runner, which does exactly what its name says.
+It compiles and benchmarks configurations using a single sequential Python process.

-The Noodles runner is currently being developed, which is a parallel runner that uses the Noodles library to parallelize a brute force iteration over the search space, across of a number of Python processes on the same node or across a number of nodes in a compute cluster.
+The Noodles runner is a parallel runner that uses the Noodles library to parallelize a brute force or random sample iteration over the search space across of a number of Python processes on the same node or across a number of nodes in a compute cluster.

-Actually, there are many more runners that you could think of and we have plans for implementing them.
-At the moment the runners actually mix two concepts, one is using search strategies or machine learning to prune the search space and the other is parallel and distributed execution all the instances that need compiling and benchmarking.
-It is possible that when we have more runners we will also separate the two concepts within architecture of the kernel tuner.
+The runners are implemented on top of a high-level *Device Interface*, which wraps all the functionality for compiling and benchmarking kernel configurations based on the low-level *Device Function Interface*.
+Currently, we have

-The core layer contains all the utility functions for doing string manipulations and core functionality, such as compiling and benchmarking kernels based on the *Device Function Interface*.
-Currently we have three different implementations of the device function interface, which basically abstracts the different backends into a set of simple functions such as ``ready_argument_list`` which allocates GPU memory and
+three different implementations of the device function interface, which basically abstracts the different backends into a set of simple functions such as ``ready_argument_list`` which allocates GPU memory and